val-iisc/expresso/INSTALL.md

 # Installation

 The instructions below assume that Caffe has already been installed.
-If not, please refer to installation instructions at [](http://val.serc.iisc.ernet.in/expresso/installation.html)
+If not, please refer to installation instructions at [this link](http://val.serc.iisc.ernet.in/expresso/installation.html)

 If Caffe has been installed, add the following environmental variables to your .bashrc (or whatever shell you happen to be using)